samhiggs/kmeans-algorithm/README.md

 ## TO FIND OUT
-1. Will K always be given or do we have to find out
+1. Will K always be given or do we have to find out.
+Asnwear = It s labeled data, skinf or no skin
 2. Is speed important, should we be concerned with parallelisation?
 3. Points in space or points of data?
 (I think points of data)
 4. Does the data need to be cleaned